 3. The Derivative Work

-With this scam, the client refuses to pay for the work, often times citing some kind of quality standard or simple lack of need, and then promises not to post the work.
-However, some time later, a very similar work to the original will appear on the site.
-It can be as vague as a piece that uses the original research from the original content to an blatant poor rewrite of the piece.
+With this scam, the client refuses to pay for the work, oftentimes citing some kind of quality standard or simple lack of need, and then promises not to post the work.
+However, sometime later, a very similar work to the original will appear on the site.
+It can be as vague as a piece that uses the original research from the original content to a blatant poor rewrite of the piece.